Alexjmsherman/nlp_practicum_cohort1/lessons/lesson_1_configuration/conda.md

 #### RESOLVE ERRORS
 **identify which python version is running in Jupyter notebook**

+	# start python
 	python -i
+	# import the system package
 	import sys
+	# check which version of python is running
 	sys.executable
+	# exit python
+	exit()

 ##### if it is the correct python version, try the following
 	conda install ipykernel --name Python3